-Utility: A Definition for Traders and Investors Worldwide
+Utility: A Comprehensive Definition for Global Investors

 Understanding Utility in Trading